hot-glue-for-rails/hot-glue/README.md

 Generate an images model:

-`rails generate model Images name:string`
+`./bin/rails generate model Images name:string`

 add to `app/model/image.rb`, giving it a variant called thumb (Note: Hot Glue will fallback to using a variant called "thumb" if you use the shorthand syntax.
 If you use the long syntax, you can specify the variant to use for displaying the image)